Kaleetan Peak

 Kaleetan Peak is a prominent 6259 ft mountain summit located in King County of Washington state.
-It's part of the Cascade Range and is within the Alpine Lakes Wilderness.
-Kaleetan Peak is situated four miles northwest of Snoqualmie Pass on land managed by Mount Baker-Snoqualmie National Forest.
+It's part of the Cascade Range and is situated four miles northwest of Snoqualmie Pass.
+Kaleetan Peak is set within the Alpine Lakes Wilderness on land managed by Mount Baker-Snoqualmie National Forest.
 It's immediately west of Melakwa Pass and Chair Peak, and north of Melakwa Lake.
-Precipitation runoff on the mountain drains into tributaries of the Snoqualmie River.
+Precipitation runoff from the mountain drains into tributaries of the Snoqualmie River.
+Topographic relief is significant as the summit rises approximately 2,400 feet (730 m) above Kaleetan Lake in 0.6 mi.
 The nearest higher peak is Snoqualmie Mountain, 2.89 mi to the east.
 The mountain's name "Kaleetan" derives from Chinook Jargon which means "arrow".
+The peak was named by members of The Mountaineers and the toponym was officially adopted in 1916 by the U.S. Board on Geographic Names.

 Climate

 Kaleetan Peak is located in the marine west coast climate zone of western North America.
 Most weather fronts originate in the Pacific Ocean, and travel northeast toward the Cascade Mountains.
-As fronts approach, they are forced upward by the peaks of the Cascade Range, causing them to drop their moisture in the form of rain or snowfall onto the Cascades (Orographic lift).
+As fronts approach, they are forced upward by the peaks of the Cascade Range (orographic lift), causing them to drop their moisture in the form of rain or snowfall onto the Cascades.
 As a result, the west side of the Cascades experiences high precipitation, especially during the winter months in the form of snowfall.
-During winter months, weather is usually cloudy, but, due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
+During winter months, weather is usually cloudy, but due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
 Because of maritime influence, snow tends to be wet and heavy, resulting in high avalanche danger.
 The months July through September offer the most favorable weather for viewing or climbing this peak.